The Donna Reed Show: Cast changes

 In season 5 (1963), Mary departed for college, reducing Fabares's appearances, something which continued yearly with her role becoming a minor character.
 Fabares left the full-time cast to pursue opportunities in films.
 She eventually returned seven times for guest appearances (Season 6 episodes 8, 11, 14; Season 7 episodes 5, 15, 30; Season 8 episode 13).
 Following Fabares's departure, Petersen's real-life sister Patty Petersen joined the show as Trisha, a runaway orphan eventually adopted by the Stones.
 The program achieved its highest Nielsen ratings in Season 6, reaching #16 after Fabares' departure.
 A possible reason for higher ratings was the addition of new characters, Ann McCrea and disc jockey-turned actor Bob Crane as the Stones' neighbors, Midge and Dave Kelsey.
 This not only provided both Donna and Alex with best friends, but co-conspirators, as well.
 So popular were their roles that by the fall of 1964, both McCrea and Crane began receiving billing in the opening credits of the program.
 Crane left the series in 1965 to star in the CBS sitcom Hogan's Heroes.
 As a result, he was written out of the show although his character continued to be referred to and McCrea's character remained with the program.
-Also, towards the end of the series, actor Darryl Richard was regularly featured as Jeff Stone's best friend, Morton "Smitty" Smith.
+Also, towards the end of the series, Darryl Richard was regularly featured as Jeff Stone's best friend, Morton "Smitty" Smith.
 Richard first appeared in 1962 and "Smitty" became a major character after Season 6.
 Janet Landgard was a series regular from 1963 to 1965 as Karen Holmby.